Blue (Red Dwarf): Production

-Another new writer added to the credits was Kim Fuller, writer of Spice World.
+Red Dwarf VII was the first series after the departure of co-creator Rob Grant.
+Kim Fuller had previously worked with Doug Naylor on Carrott's Lib.
 His script for "Blue" was also edited by Naylor to fit into the Red Dwarf universe.
 As part of Naylor's plan to mix up the episodes between science fiction and comedy, "Blue" was tailored towards the latter.

 "Blue" marks Rimmer's last appearance as a hologram within a Red Dwarf series until the Red Dwarf: Back to Earth specials in Easter 2009.
 His next appearance would be as a human in Season VIII's "Back in the Red: Part I".

-Howard Goodall performed as the singing Rimmer Munchkins.

-Continuity Goof

-When Lister is reminiscing about the good times he had with Rimmer, he recalls them breaking into the lockers on Red Dwarf with Rimmer.
-In this flashback, Rimmer is dressed in blue, signifying his hard-light hologram status.
-Rimmer was not made a hard-light hologram until they met Legion, after they lost Red Dwarf.
-This is also mentioned in the Series VII DVD Collector's Book.
+The singing Rimmer Munchkins was sung by Howard Goodall.
+Chris Barrie was not offered the chance to sing this, which he would have liked to as stated in the Series VII commentary DVD.

 Reception

 "Blue" has been seen as an episode of rather mixed quality.
 DVDActive complained about the "weak" flashback sequences, the "overlong" dream-sequence, and "Kryten and Kochanski continuously squabbling"; however, the reviewer enjoyed the "dazzling musical finale."
 Sci-Fi Online thought the episode had a couple of "classic, attention-grabbing moments" including "that kiss and the unforgettable Munchkin Song at the end."
 BellaOnline liked the episode, calling the final musical sequence a "classic moment" with a "song [that] is as catchy and sticky as 'It's A Small World After All' at Disney's Magic Kingdom."

+Sophie Davies, writing in 2018 for CultBox, said that "the high points of the episode are Lister's dream, in which he and Rimmer share a passionate kiss, and the Rimmer Experience in the AR suite", concluding "the climax of 'Blue' delivers some of series VII’s biggest laughs."